brandonssmith/dialogger/README.md

 # Dialogger

 A Python application that converts audio files containing speech into SubRip Subtitle (SRT) format files.
+I designed this app to decode dialogue stems from a feature into SRT subtitle files.
+I do recommend running this through another app such as Subtitle Edit to clean up and small issues.

 ## Requirements